 Cytotechnology Program (Minnesota)

-- The program will prepare competent entry level cytotechnologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+- Be proficient in entry-level competencies of the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains

-- The program will assure graduates have adequate knowledge to evaluate gynecologic material with sufficient competence to meet the entry-level responsibility of issuing the final report for negative gynecologic specimens; and to evaluate non-gynecologic material with sufficient competence to render a preliminary diagnosis to present to the pathologist.
+- Have adequate knowledge to evaluate gynecological material with sufficient competence to meet the entry-level responsibility of issuing the final report for negative gynecological specimens, and evaluate nongynecological and fine needle aspiration material with sufficient competence to render a preliminary diagnosis to present to the pathologist

-- The program will provide students with appropriate knowledge and background experience to qualify for national certification examination.
+- Have appropriate knowledge and background experience to qualify for the national certification examination

-- Principles of good personal relationships with peers, staff, faculty and the public
+- Be able to demonstrate knowledge of their ethical roles and responsibilities by practicing honesty and integrity in professional duties as well as principles of good personal relationships with peers, staff, faculty and the public

 The Cytotechnology Program is accredited by the Commission on Accreditation of Allied Health Education Programs.

-There are two ways to enter the Mayo School of Health Sciences Cytotechnology Program.
+There are two ways to enter the Cytotechnology Program:

-You may be accepted if you have completed your bachelor's degree and meet the requirements listed below.
+- You have completed your bachelor's degree and meet the admissions requirements.

-Or, you may enter as a senior from one of our affiliated academic institutions, which have agreed to accept our training as valid fourth-year completion of their bachelor's degrees (3+1 option).
+- You are a senior at one of our affiliated academic institutions, which have agreed to accept our training as valid fourth-year completion of their bachelor's degrees (3+1 option).

 - Luther College — Decorah, Iowa

-- Minnesota State University, Mankato — Mankato, Minn.
+- Minnesota State University, Mankato — Mankato, Minnesota

-- Saint Mary's University of Minnesota — Winona, Minn.
+- Saint Mary's University of Minnesota — Winona, Minnesota

-- University of Minnesota Rochester — Rochester, Minn.
+- University of Minnesota Rochester — Rochester, Minnesota

-- University of Wisconsin-Green Bay — Green Bay, Wis.
+- University of Wisconsin-Green Bay — Green Bay, Wisconsin

 Graduation and certification

-Upon successful completion of the Cytotechnology program, you will receive a certificate of completion from Mayo School of Health Sciences.
-If the program completes your final undergraduate year at an affiliated institution, you will receive your baccalaureate degree from that institution.
+Upon successful completion of the Cytotechnology Program, you will receive a certificate of completion from Mayo School of Health Sciences.
+If the program completes your final undergraduate year at an affiliated institution, you will receive your bachelor's degree from that institution.

-For the majority of the classroom instruction and clinical rotations, your learning schedule will include eight-hour days, five days per week.
+For the majority of the classroom instruction and clinical rotations, your learning schedule includes eight-hour days, five days a week.

-Each year, Mayo School of Health Sciences admits up to six students to its Cytotechnology Program.
-This class size ensures you receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo School of Health Sciences admits up to six students to the Cytotechnology Program.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.